10.1 General context

-In the public sector, youth work takes place in municipal youth clubs, municipal youth schools, and municipal music schools and art schools.
-For more information on municipal music schools, see section 8.5
+In the public sector, the majority of youth work takes place in municipal youth clubs, municipal youth schools and municipal music schools.
+For more information on municipal music schools, see section 8.5.

 The history of the youth schools and youth clubs began in 1814 when a royal decree by King Frederik VI established the right to 7 years of education for all children.
 The decree also established evening schools twice a week for young people above the age of 14 confirmed by the Church who wished to improve their skills.
 The evening schools were voluntary.
 The parish would provide facilities for the evening schools, and it was free for the young people to participate.